morolt/Conference/README.md

 For noobs!
 There might be bugs here.

-From https://github.com/eshon/conference ,Fixes some bugs.
+From https://github.com/eshon/conference ,Fix some bugs.

 ### Updates

-Current code uses *Truffle v4.0.6*
+Current code uses *Truffle v4.0.6*, *Ganache v1.0.2*

 ### Install